Bills vs. Texans predictions, odds: 'Thursday Night Football' picks from 10,000 simulations

 The SportsLine projection model has revealed its Buffalo vs. Houston picks for the NFL Week 12 'Thursday Night Football' game

 The Buffalo Bills and Houston Texans will meet on 'Thursday Night Football,' with both squads playing some of their best ball as of late.
 Each has won three of its last four, with Buffalo (7-3) sitting second in the AFC East, while Houston (5-5) is third in the AFC South.
 The Bills knocked off Tampa, 44-32, in Week 11, as Josh Allen accounted for six total touchdowns.
 Meanwhile, Houston recorded a 16-13 Sunday victory over Tennessee giving the Texans their second straight win with Davis Mills filling in for C.J.
 Stroud (concussion).
-Stroud will not play on Thursday, per Houston head coach DeMeco Ryans.
+Stroud has been ruled out for this game as well.
+The Bills will be without tight end Dalton Kincaid (hamstring).

 Kickoff is at 8:15 p.m.
 ET from NRG Stadium in Houston.
 The Texans have won five straight home games versus Buffalo, including a 23-20 triumph last season.
-The latest Texans vs. Bills odds have Buffalo as a 6-point favorite.
+The latest Texans vs. Bills odds have Buffalo as a 6-point favorite, after opening as 2.5-point favorites.
 The over/under for total points is 43.5.
 Before making any Bills vs. Texans picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: